 Why did he do this?

 How will I ever know whether he’s telling the truth or not?

-As I type this, it’s June 12, 2018.
-I caught my husband sexting with a stranger in February 2018.
+I caught my husband sexting with a stranger only a few months ago.
 It’s too soon for me to have answers to my questions.
 But I have started to find those answers, and I’d like to update this website as my story continues in the hope that it will be a resource for other partners of sex addicts — both women and men — who are following on this horrible path.

 Please keep in mind that I am not a therapist or a mental health professional.
 I may very well not know what I’m talking about half the time.
 This is my personal experience and any opinions I express are my own, very raw, lay opinions.